Top 11 Rarest Astronomical Events In Your Life

 Photo oxygen |

-Sadly, there was a tragic footnote to the appearance of Hale-Bopp, 39 people who were part of the "Heaven's Gate" cult in San Diego committed mass suicide as the comet came close to Earth.
+Unfortunately, there was a tragic side note to the appearance of Hale-Bopp: as the comet approached Earth, 39 members of the "Heaven's Gate" cult in San Diego committed mass suicide.

 Where is the comet now?Comet Hale-Bopp is in the constellation Octans with an estimated magnitude of +25.6.
 The comet is over 4,266,045,046 miles (6,865,534,000 kilometers) distant from the sun.
 This is roughly the same distance from the sun as Pluto. |